-A DBS Enhanced Disclosure is a compulsory requirement of any offer to study on courses which require you to work with children and/or vulnerable adults.
-This check will confirm whether you have any criminal convictions, cautions or reprimands registered against you, and is necessary to protect both you and the public against people who are unsuitable to work with children and/or vulnerable adults.
+A DBS Enhanced Disclosure is a compulsory requirement of any offer to study on courses which require you to work with children and/or at risk adults.
+This check will confirm whether you have any criminal convictions, cautions or reprimands registered against you, and is necessary to protect both you and the public against people who are unsuitable to work with children and/or at risk adults.

 Courses listed below all have a compulsory DBS Enhanced Level clearance requirement to be obtained through Anglia Ruskin University prior to the start of the course.

-To use this service you must have a DBS application submitted to the DBS on or after June 17 2013, and on submission of your DBS application form you should visit GOV.UK to register.
-All DBS enhanced disclosure applications must be received by the DBS within 28 days of registering online.
-You can also register with the Update Service within 14 days of the date on your Disclosure certificate once received.
+To use this service you must have a DBS application submitted to the DBS on or after 17 June 2013, and on submission of your DBS application form you should visit gov.uk to register for the online update service with your application form reference number.
+All DBS enhanced disclosure applications must be received by the DBS within 28 days of registering.
+You can also register with the Update Service within 30 days of the ‘date of issue’ which is printed on the certificate.

-Anglia Ruskin University support the DBS Update Service and will accept Enhanced Disclosures registered on the update service under set criteria.
-The Disclosure certificate must be checked under the Child and Adult Workforce title and must be at the Enhanced Level.
-To enable the Criminal Records Officer to verify your information you must produce your original Disclosure along with one original Group 1 document such as a passport, drivers licence (provisional or full) or Biometric Residence permit.
+Anglia Ruskin University supports the DBS Update Service and will accept Enhanced Disclosures registered on the update service under set criteria.
+The Disclosure certificate must be checked under the required Workforce title for your course and must be at the Enhanced Level.
+To enable the Criminal Records Officer to verify your information you must produce your original Disclosure Certificate at the iCentre along with one original Group 1 document such as a passport, drivers licence (provisional or full) or Biometric Residence permit.

-For the majority of the courses above, once you have been invited to interview and received a conditional or unconditional offer which you accept, you will be emailed a link to our online DBS service provided by GBG.
+For the majority of the courses above, once you have been invited to interview and received a conditional or unconditional offer which you have accepted as your firm choice, you will be emailed a guidance document with instructions for applying for your DBS through our DBS provider GBG OnlineDisclosures.

-The DBS operates on a four to six week processing schedule; however some applications can take longer.
+The average DBS processing time is five working days, however, some applications can take longer.
 You can track the status of your DBS application with your GBG log-in details.

 The Disclosure certificate is a very important document which should be kept securely.
-You will be required to bring it with you when you start your course.
 If you lose your DBS Enhanced Disclosure certificate you will be required to apply for another at your own expense.

 Be prepared for the manager of your placement to ask to see your DBS Enhanced Disclosure certificate.
 Please do not allow anyone to keep hold of your Disclosure certificate as you may need to refer to it multiple times.